Associate of Science

 Upon successful completion of this program, students will be able to:

-- Demonstrate creative and technical abilities in a variety of fine arts media
+- Apply creative and technical abilities in a variety of fine arts media such as drawing, painting, printmaking, photography and design

-- Create a portfolio for use in the workforce or future studies
+- Create a portfolio for personal and professional use in the workforce or future studies